Code of Conduct Hosting (CCH)

-The notice and notice or notice and take down procedure set down in the CCH by Swico contains principles of conduct that are already incorporated in self-regulatory instruments adopted by European and international associations of internet service providers (ISPs) and hosting providers.
-When drawing up the CCH, Swico also took note of regulatory requirements, particularly in the USA and the European Union and its member states, applicable to notice and take down procedures and related limitations of liability for hosting providers; Swico also took into account the fact that the regulatory framework in the European Union is different to that in Switzerland.
+The 'notice and notice' or 'notice and take down' procedure set down in the CCH by Swico contains principles of conduct that are also specified analogously in other self-regulations adopted by European and international associations of internet service providers (ISPs) and hosting providers.
+When drafting the CCH, Swico also took into account regulations in other countries (in particular the US, the EU and its member states), while at the same time maintaining the principles of freedom of contract and personal responsibility that are particularly important in Swiss law.

 The CCH is a set of guidelines on how to deal with reports of possible illegal content.
 It is a document of voluntary self-regulation.